awesome-selfhosted/awesome-selfhosted/README.md

 ## Monitoring

-  * https://www.nagios.org/ - Nagios - Industry standard monitoring software, which has a lot of plugins and customisation posibilities.
+  * https://www.nagios.org/ - Nagios - Industry standard monitoring software, which has a lot of plugins and customisation posibilities. - GPL

 ## Media Streaming

   * https://plex.tv/ - Plex - Plex is a centralized home media playback system with a powerful central server.
-  * http://htpc.io/  - HTPC Manager - A fully responsive interface to manage all your favorite media on your HTPC.
+  * http://htpc.io/  - HTPC Manager - A fully responsive interface to manage all your favorite media on your HTPC. - MIT

 ## Games

-  * https://github.com/jatekos101/20euros - 20euros - Clone of 2048 game with euros.
+  * https://github.com/jatekos101/20euros - 20euros - Clone of 2048 game with euros. - Unlicensed
-  * https://github.com/Kshitij-Banerjee/Cubiks-2048 - Cubiks-2048 - Clone of 2048 game in 3D.
+  * https://github.com/Kshitij-Banerjee/Cubiks-2048 - Cubiks-2048 - Clone of 2048 game in 3D. - CCANC 4.0

 ## File Synchronization Tools